ml-struct-bio/cryodrgn/README.md

 Depending on the quality of the consensus reconstruction, image poses may contain errors.
 Image poses may be *locally* refined using the `--do-pose-sgd` flag.
 More details on this method to come!

-### 6. Analysis of results
+## 6. Analysis of results

 Once the model has finished training, the output directory will contain a configuration file `config.pkl`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the predicted latent encoding for each image `z.pkl`.
-There is also a `run.log` file containing the average loss for each epoch which can be used to plot the learning curve for model training.

-To analyze and visualize the learned latent space, use the scripts in the `utils/analysis` subdirectory.
+To analyze these results, first use the `cryodrgn analyze` command to visualize the latent space and generate structures. `cryodrgn analyze` will also provide a template jupyter notebook for further interactive visualization and analysis.

+### cryodrgn analyze

+    $ cryodrgn analyze -h
+    usage: cryodrgn analyze [-h] [--device DEVICE] [--Apix APIX] [--flip] [-d DOWNSAMPLE]
+                            workdir epoch

+    Visualize latent space and generate volumes

+    positional arguments:
+      workdir               Directory with cryoDRGN results
+      epoch                 Epoch number N to analyze (0-based indexing, corresponding to z.N.pkl, weights.N.pkl)

+    optional arguments:
+      -h, --help            show this help message and exit --device DEVICE       Optionally specify CUDA device
+     -o OUTDIR, --outdir OUTDIR
+                            Output directory for analysis results (default:
+                            [workdir]/analyze.[epoch])

+    Extra arguments for volume generation:
+      --Apix APIX           Pixel size to add to .mrc header (default: 1 A/pix) --flip                Flip handedness of output volume
+      -d DOWNSAMPLE, --downsample DOWNSAMPLE
+                            Downsample volumes to this box size (pixels)

+This script runs a series of standard analyses:

+* PCA of the latent space
+* UMAP embedding of the latent space
+* Generation of volumes from the latent space.
+See note [1].
+* Generation of trajectories along the first and second principal components
+* Generation of a template jupyter notebook that may be used for further interactive analyses and visualization

+Example usage to analyze results from the direction `02_vae_256_z10` containing results after 50 epochs of training:

+    $ cryodrgn analyze 02_vae_256_z10 49 --Apix 1.31

+Notes:

+[1] By default, volumes are generated at K-means cluster centers with K=20.
+Note that we use k-means clustering here not to identify cluters, but to efficiently provide a diverse sample of structures that cover the latent space.
+For clustering of the latent space, we recommend performing this analysis in the jupyter notebook, using your favorite clustering algorithm (https://scikit-learn.org/stable/modules/clustering.html).
+[2] The `cryodrgn analyze` command chains together a series of calls to `cryodrgn eval_vol` and analysis that are provided as scripts that can be run separately for more flexibility.
+The scripts are located in the `analysis_scripts` directory within the source code.

+### Generating additional volumes

-Additional structures may be generated using the `gen_volumes` script.
-For example:
+Additional structures may be generated using `cryodrgn eval_vol`:

+    $ cryodrgn eval_vol -h
+    usage: cryodrgn eval_vol [-h] [-c PKL] -o O [--prefix PREFIX] [-v] [-z [Z [Z ...]]] [--z-start [Z_START [Z_START ...]]]
+                             [--z-end [Z_END [Z_END ...]]] [-n N] [--zfile ZFILE]
+                             [--Apix APIX] [--flip] [-d DOWNSAMPLE]
+                             [--norm NORM NORM] [-D D] [--qlayers QLAYERS] [--qdim QDIM] [--zdim ZDIM]
+                             [--encode-mode {conv,resid,mlp,tilt}]
+                             [--players PLAYERS] [--pdim PDIM]
+                             [--enc-mask ENC_MASK]
+                             [--pe-type {geom_ft,geom_full,geom_lowf,geom_nohighf,linear_lowf,none}]
+                             [--domain {hartley,fourier}] [--l-extent L_EXTENT]
+                             weights

+    Evaluate the decoder at specified values of z

+    positional arguments:
+      weights               Model weights

+    optional arguments:
+      -h, --help            show this help message and exit -c PKL, --config PKL  CryoDRGN configuration
+      -o O                  Output .mrc or directory
+      --prefix PREFIX       Prefix when writing out multiple .mrc files (default: vol_)
+      -v, --verbose         Increaes verbosity

+    Specify z values:
+      -z [Z [Z ...]]
+Specify one z-value --z-start [Z_START [Z_START ...]]
+                            Specify a starting z-value
+      --z-end [Z_END [Z_END ...]]
+                            Specify an ending z-value
+      -n N                  Number of structures between [z_start, z_end] --zfile ZFILE         Text file with z-values to evaluate

+    Volume arguments:
+      --Apix APIX           Pixel size to add to .mrc header (default: 1 A/pix) --flip                Flip handedness of output volume
+      -d DOWNSAMPLE, --downsample DOWNSAMPLE
+                            Downsample volumes to this box size (pixels)

+    Overwrite architecture hyperparameters in config.pkl:
+      --norm NORM NORM
+      -D D                  Box size
+      --qlayers QLAYERS     Number of hidden layers
+      --qdim QDIM           Number of nodes in hidden layers --zdim ZDIM           Dimension of latent variable
+      --encode-mode {conv,resid,mlp,tilt}
+                            Type of encoder network
+      --players PLAYERS     Number of hidden layers
+      --pdim PDIM           Number of nodes in hidden layers --enc-mask ENC_MASK   Circular mask radius for image encoder --pe-type {geom_ft,geom_full,geom_lowf,geom_nohighf,linear_lowf,none}
+                            Type of positional encoding
+      --domain {hartley,fourier}
+      --l-extent L_EXTENT   Coordinate lattice size

+Example usage:

+To generate a volume, `reconstruct.mrc` at a single value of the latent variable, `ZVALUE`:

-    $ python $CDRGN_SRC/eval_decoder.py [WORKDIR]/weights.pkl --config [WORKDIR]/config.pkl -z ZVALUE -o reconstruct.sample1.mrc
+    $ cryodrgn eval_vol [YOUR_WORKDIR]/weights.pkl --config [YOUR_WORKDIR]/config.pkl -z ZVALUE -o reconstruct.mrc

+The number of inputs for `-z` must match the dimension of your latent variable.

+Or to generate a trajectory of structures from a defined start and ending point, use the `--z-start` and `--z-end` arugments:

+    $ cryodrgn eval_vol [YOUR_WORKDIR]/weights.pkl --config [YOUR_WORKDIR]/config.pkl --z-start -3 --z-end 3 -n 20 -o [WORKDIR]/trajectory

+This example generates 20 structures at evenly spaced values between z=[-3,3].

-Or to generate a trajectory using values of z given in a file `zvalues.txt`:
+Finally, a series of structures can be generated using values of z given in a file specified by the arugment `--zfile`:

-    $ python $CDRGN_SRC/eval_decoder.py [WORKDIR]/weights.pkl --config [WORKDIR]/config.pkl --zfile zvalues.txt -o [WORKDIR]/trajectory
+    $ cryodrgn eval_vol [WORKDIR]/weights.pkl --config [WORKDIR]/config.pkl --zfile zvalues.txt -o [WORKDIR]/trajectory

-For models with higher dimensional latent variables (zD>1), a shell script is provided which samples 20 structures from the latent space, runs UMAP dimensionality reduction, and creates a template jupyter-notebook in the working directory, which may be used for interactive visualization of the results:

-    $ $CDRGN_SRC/utils/analysis/analyze.sh [WORKDIR] [EPOCH] # Use 0-based index for the epoch number
+The input to `--zfile` is expected to be an array of dimension (N_volumes x zdim), loaded with np.loadtxt.

+### Making trajectories

+Two analysis scripts, `get_z_pcs.py` and `graph_traversal.py`, are provided in the source code that can be used in conjunction with `cryodrgn eval_vol` to generate trajectories.

 The principle components of the learned heteorgeneity can be visualized with the `get_z_pcs.py` script to get the z-values along the PCS, followed by the `eval_decoder.py` script to generate the volumes.

     $ python $CDRGN_SRC/utils/analysis/get_z_pcs.py -h